allamand/aws-cdk-eks-multi-region-workshop/content/50-deploy-to-2nd/400-add-yaml.en.md

 cdk diff
 ```

-Then, for the two regions below, you can see that only newly added yaml minutes will be reflected as changes.
+Then, for the two regions below, you can see that only newly added yaml is reflected.

 ```
 Stack ClusterStack-us-west-2